Okay, take it for what it's worth, but I just got an email from somebody who just came out of a meeting with some staffers to Republican congressmen.

 Why wouldn't they?

-But he's done a 180, and he he fled the coup long ago, and he's now he's now joined the left wing of the media.
+But he's done a 180, and he fled the coupe long ago, and he's now joined the left wing of the media.

-Matthew Dowd still are oh, says they're still calling him a Republican strategist.
+Matthew Dowd, still, oh, says they're still calling him a Republican strategist?

 Maybe he still is, but he's just a leftist now.

-Um also Jonathan Carl and Cokey Roberts, and they had this little chit-chat back and forth.
+Also, Jonathan Carl and Koki Roberts, and they had this little chit-chat back and forth.

-What would happen if a candidate showed up that had liberalized abortion laws that had the largest tax increase in history that had given weapons to Iran, that had tripled the national debt, that had given amnesty to three million immigrants.
+What would happen if a candidate showed up that had liberalized abortion laws, that had the largest tax increase in history, that had given weapons to Iran, that had tripled the national debt, that had given amnesty to 3 million immigrants?

 What would happen if Ronald Reagan, with that record, had shown up at this conference?